PiotrKubiak/homepage/README.md

 # Piotr Kubiak my webside

-## This is my new website and it's still under construction.
+## This is my website in html, css and js and it's still under construction.

 ![It,s me](images/ja2.jpg)